 For long-term predictions, it is too early.
-Still, we hope this will provide you with valuable information and guidance on planning for future trips to Nepal post-lockdown.
+Still, we hope this will provide you with valuable information and guidance on planning future trips to Nepal post-lockdown.

 What are the current scenarios of Coronavirus in Nepal?

-The government lifted lockdown in the less affected areas.
+The government lifted the lockdown in the less affected areas.
 In the first phase, the less affected regions like Kathmandu opened for the essential safety protocols.

 At the time, the Government of Nepal resumed international and domestic flights from 1st Sept 2020.
 From 17th Oct 2020, the government has opened up mountaineering and trekking activities by taking health safety measures.

 Meanwhile, the high-profile expedition team comprising the Prince of Bahrain was the triumphant ascension of the Lobuche Peak.
-It becomes the first ascend of the mountains in the fall.
+It becomes the first ascent of the mountains in the fall.
 The prince of Bahrain and his team will head for the Manaslu Expedition after the Lobuche Peak Climbing in the Everest region.

 What is the impact of Coronavirus on Nepal Tourism?

 Tourism is one of Nepal’s leading industries.
-The impact of coronavirus on Nepal tourism is estimated to be greater than the 2015 Nepal Earthquake.
+The impact of the coronavirus on Nepal tourism is estimated to be greater than the 2015 Nepal Earthquake.
 It would undoubtedly take considerable time to rebound back to its usual condition for the tourism industry.
 Nepal Tourism Board is gearing up to recover and plans to keep travelers and workers safe once the international restriction and lockdown ends.

 According to the tourism statistics of the Ministry of Culture, Tourism, and Civil Aviation, Nepal hosted 1.17 million tourists in 2018 and contributed 7.9% of the GDP.
 Likewise, Nepal welcomed 1.19 million international tourists in 2019.
-Nepal earns $4 million each year by granting Everest Expedition permits and total tourism revenue.
+Nepal earns $4 million annually by granting Everest Expedition permits and total tourism revenue.

-When will resume travel to Nepal?
+When will you resume travel to Nepal?